 Simulation results

 The proposed method is implemented on top of VTM-8.0.
 The test is conducted under CTC test conditions.
-Table 2 shows the simulation results of the proposed method.
+Table 2 shows the simulation results of the proposed method for SDR sequences.

-Table 2: simulation results of the proposed method
+Table 2: simulation results of the proposed method for SDR sequences